octue/django-gcp/docs/source/events.rst

            # Here is where you handle the event using whatever logic you want
            # CAREFUL: See the tip above about authentication (verifying the payload is not malicious)
            print("DO SOMETHING IMPORTANT WITH THE PAYLOAD:", event_payload)
+           #
+           # Your payload can be from any arbitrary source, and is in the form of decoded json.
+           # However, if the source is Eventarc or Pub/Sub, the payload contains a formatted message
+           # with base64 encoded data; we provide a utility to further decode this into something sensible:
+           message = decode_pubsub_message(event_payload)
+           print("DECODED PUBSUB MESSAGE:" message)

 .. tip::